iwanders/vpn_infrastructure/README.md

 ## Setup
 [Docker][docker] is used on the remote server for easy deployment.
 All files that are required on the remote server are placed in the server directory.

-The clients directory contains example configurations, there is a script provided that generates [`.mobileconfig`][mobileconfig_apple_docs] files.
-These provide a VPN configuration profile for iOS that provides on-demand functionality.
-This creates a configuration where the the device always tries to connect and route traffic through the VPN connection.
+The clients directory contains example configurations, there is a script that generates [`.mobileconfig`][mobileconfig_apple_docs] files.
+These configuration files contain a VPN profile for iOS that provides on-demand functionality.
+This is a configuration where the the device always tries to connect and route traffic through the VPN connection.

 ## License